BabaOlude/Rover-Project-One/README.md

 # Rover-Project-One
 Rover Project

-The goals / steps of this project are the following:
+The goal of this project writeup is to demonstrate the code used to solve the rover project:

 Training / Calibration
 Download the simulator and take data in "Training Mode"